hassan-anees/hassananees/src/content/posts/automation-anthology-exchange-mobile-device-management-via-azure-automation-accounts.md

   Automation Accounts"
 description: I'm going to walk you through how you can use Azure Automation Accounts to tap into Exchange Online.
-This will help everything from day-to-day tasks to more sensitive IR related procedures.Mobile device management can becomes ardous when dealing with a batch of users
+This will help everything from day-to-day tasks to more sensitive IR related procedures.
 pubDate: 2025-08-17
 draft: true
 ---